- 1 What You Need to Pack on Your Next Overnight Hiking Trip

 Are there bears where you are hiking?
 Packing a holster of bear spray could be in your best interest.
 Some areas also require bear canisters for all backcountry excursions.
 Use websites and local knowledge to discover how bear prepared you need to be.

 - Large enough backpack.
 Depending on how many days you will be gone, your pack will probably be larger than your day hiking bag.
 Make sure it is both large enough for all your gear and comfortable enough to wear for kilometers at a time.
+Here is a list of the best backpacks for 2018.

 - 2 liters of water.
 You should have containers large enough to hold 2 liters of water.
 Yes, they should be full when you start.
 Be sure you have reusable bottles that can be refilled.
 Once I drink half, I tend to refill at the next water crossing.